Changi Airport MRT station: Construction and opening

 A groundbreaking ceremony was held on 29 January 1999.
 Speaking at the ceremony, Communications Minister Mah Bow Tan said the station's construction would require close collaboration between stakeholders such as the LTA, CAAS and the contractors.
 As the station was built in a sensitive area, top-down construction works had to be carefully planned to limit disruption to airport operations.
 Close monitoring was required to construct the 1 km tunnels leading to the station, which pass directly beneath the runway and airport terminal.

 The roads connecting to the arrival and departure halls of Terminals 1 and 2 were rerouted west of the station site during the construction.
 The east side of the station was constructed first due to more complex deep excavation works near developments such as Terminal 2.
 Extensive foundation reconstruction was required for the overrun tunnels as they passed through an irregular pile layout beyond the east side of the station.
 The LTA dismissed the idea of mining the tunnels as the works were in shallow ground.
 Instead, open-cut excavation within diaphragm walls and ground treatment methods were adopted.

 As part of the President's Challenge 2001, part of the charity walk went through the tunnel between Expo and Changi Airport stations.
 Changi Airport MRT station opened on 8 February 2002, and the official opening ceremony for the line extension was held at the station on 27 February 2002.
 When the station opened, passenger traffic has been moderate because bus transportation continued to be a popular means of cheap, direct transport for local airport and airline employees, and for travellers not living along the EWL.
 Many air travellers preferred to continue taking taxis or private transport because not all of the trains on the MRT had luggage racks.
 Taxi drivers said the station put them at a disadvantage, reporting a loss of 20% in earnings within the first month of station operations.
 At that time, the station had a daily ridership of 20,500 commuters.
-Despite developments built around the branch line to boost further ridership, it was not deemed cost-effective to run through services to the MRT, and hence, since 2003, the branch was instead served by a shuttle service running from Tanah Merah to Changi Airport.
+Despite developments built around the branch line to boost further ridership, it was not deemed cost-effective to run through services to the MRT.
+Since 2003, the branch was instead served by a shuttle service running from Tanah Merah to Changi Airport.